 If you purchased the mattress new for an older sibling, and if it appears to be clean and in good condition, you may be able to reuse it, provided it meets the following standards:

-Mattress size matters.
-While most cribs will use a standard-sized crib mattress, there are plenty that do not, and an ill-fitting mattress can pose a serious safety hazard for your child.
+Proper Fit: Mattress size matters.
+While most cribs use a standard-sized crib mattress, there are plenty that do not.
+An ill-fitting mattress can pose a serious safety hazard for your child.

 To see if your potential mattress is a good fit, try the "two-finger" test.
 There should be no more than two finger-widths of space between the side of the mattress and the crib frame.
 Any larger and your baby may become entrapped between the two, resulting in injury or suffocation.

-The overall frame of your mattress should be in good repair.
-If you can find any evidence of a broken frame or support bars; if your mattress rattles when moved; or if you can feel the springs sticking up through the cushioning, do not use the mattress.
+Frame Integrity: The overall frame of your mattress should be in good repair.
+If you can find any evidence of a broken frame or support bars, if your mattress rattles when moved, or if you can feel the springs sticking up through the cushioning, do not use the mattress.

 Does your mattress stand up to a thorough inspection?
 If so, be sure to cover and store it in a clean and dry place while awaiting your new arrival.
 Once in use, invest in a water-resistant mattress cover, and don’t forget to conduct regular inspections to ensure your little one’s mattress is holding up.